techiediaries/techiediaries/_posts/2017/2017-3-13-ionic2-theming-styling.md

 ---
-layout: post
+layout: bpost
-title: "Theming and Styling Ionic 4 Apps"
+title: "Theming and Styling Ionic 5 Apps: Toolbar and Menu Example"
 image: "images/content/ionic2-theming-styling.png"
-excerpt: "Some tips and notes for how to style Ionic 3 apps " tags : [ionic2 , ionic]
+excerpt: "Some tips and notes for how to style Ionic 5 apps"
+date: 2020-05-03
+tags : [ionic2 , ionic]
 ---